 COVID-19 PREVENTION PLAN

 To ensure the safety of our community during a pandemic The Summer Camp will follow all CDC, State, and Local Board of Health guidelines.
-For the 2021 summer camp season the following highlighted modifications will be in place.
+For the summer camp season, the following highlighted modifications will be in place.

-- Outdoors – All tennis activity will take place outdoors unless raining.
+- Outdoors – All tennis activities will take place outdoors unless raining.

-- Face masks – Campers and staff should bring one mask per day, Masks will be worn upon arrival and departure to camp, unless CDC advises otherwise.
-Masks will still be encouraged for campers under the age of 12 if desired, we will maintain proper social distancing outdoors to minimize risk.
-We are supportive of campers and staff who choose to wear masks.
-Extra gloves and masks will be available in each cohort, with the nurse and the both first aid kits.
+- Face masks – We are supportive of campers and staff who choose to wear masks.
+Extra gloves and masks will be available in each cohort, with the nurse and both first aid kits.

-Staff will open all windows , keep air conditioning on and run all filtration systems.
+Staff will open all windows, keep the air conditioning on and run all filtration systems.